preethireddy-p/interview-o-pedia/README.md

 ## Motivation
 The objective of this application is to ease the process of job interviews for both sides in the current virtual means, serving the following features:
+- Members can create their profiles by uploading required details and documents.
 - A in-app one-click option to access the required documents (resume, degree certificates, projects, etc) of the interviewee.
 - The interviewer can quickly note down the pointers on the interviewee.
 - Access to a live online code/text editor for the interviewer to see the interviewee's work.